-Given its intense Baroque and Neoclassical architecture, I recommend you to first and above all wonder the city centre.
-In there, you will find magnificent buildings such as the famous cathedral of Braga – I highly recommend you to visit and include a guided tour to the Upper choir and to the three external chapels.
+Given its intense Baroque and Neoclassical architecture, I recommend you to first and above all wander the city centre.
+There, you will find magnificent buildings such as the famous cathedral of Braga – I recommend you to visit and include a guided tour to the upper choir and to the three external chapels.

-Another great thing is to walk Rua do Souto, where you will be able to see a beautiful fountain, a famous medieval tour as well as the Neoclassical Porta Nova, a stunning entrance to the walls of the city that has completely different architectural styles (one seen from the inside of the city and another one facing the outside).
+Another great thing to do is to walk Rua do Souto, where you will be able to see a beautiful fountain, a famous medieval tour as well as the Neoclassical Porta Nova, a stunning entrance to the walls of the city that has two different architectural styles (one seen from the inside of the city and another one facing the outside).

 Once in Braga: do not forget to try the AMAZING conventual biscuits and roman cake at Frigideiras do Cantinho, a pastry shop founded in 1796.

-Where to Stay in Braga: in this city I am particularly found of Casa do Edro.
+Where to Stay in Braga: in this city I love Casa do Edro.
 For apartments I suggest the Cathedral Apartments.
 A good B&B is Domus 26 Guesthouse – B&B and for hostels I suggest the Amelia’s House and the Collector’s Hostel.

 Amarante (1h from Porto)

-I am completely in love with Amarante.
+I love – LOVE – Amarante.
 This city in Northern Portugal combines a very well preserved city centre, a striving wine industry (let us not forget its location, in the Green Wine region) and some of the best traditional Portuguese pastries.
 What else could you ask for?!

 Once in Amarante, I recommend you to first visit the museum dedicated to Amadeo de Souza – Cardoso, the amazing Portuguese artist that died prematurely at the end of WWI.
 Right next to the museum is the gracious church of São Gonçalo.
 From there, walk the bridge with the same name as it is stunning.